Lyonsmasawa/learn-React/readme.txt

                                       - - - - - - - - COMPONENTS - - - - - - - -
+                                just a function that returns a jsx template and it is exported at the bottom of the file

         Components - building blocks and beating heart of every react application
         - a typical react app is made up of several components where each component is a self contained component,